 These succulents require bright, indirect light to thrive.
 While they can tolerate some direct sunlight, too much exposure can cause sunburn or stress the plant, leading to discoloration or leaf drop.
 Placing your Dudleya in a south-facing window or providing them with filtered light under a shade cloth is ideal.

 Due to their native habitats, Dudleya succulents are adapted to survive long periods of drought.
-They require infrequent watering, typically every two to four weeks during the growing season (spring and summer) and even less during their dormant period (winter).
+They require infrequent watering, typically every two to four weeks during the cooler growing season and even less during their dormant period (summer).
 Allow the soil to dry out completely between waterings to avoid overwatering and root rot.

 Temperature and Humidity